The best gluten-free restaurants in Melbourne

 Bowls Baby

 There's nothing but whole foods hiding in the nourishing dishes at Bowls Baby.
-Everything on the menu is gluten free, refined sugar free and brimming with fresh, tasty ingredients.
+Everything on the menu is gluten-free, added sugar-free and brimming with fresh, tasty ingredients.
 Grab a blended smoothie bowl or a loaded whole bowl.
-Think BBQ jackfruit, halloumi or a burrito bowl with a bevy of healthy add-ons.
+Think miso salmon, halloumi or a burrito bowl with a bevy of healthy add-ons.

 Collins Coffee House

 Iconic high tea, minus the belly ache?
 Yes please.
-The delightful spread at Collins Coffee House includes all the high tea staples like sandwiches, cakes, frittatas and fluffy scones.
-The bottomless, traditional and deluxe high teas can all be requested gluten free.
+The delightful spread at Collins Coffee House includes all the high tea staples like sandwiches, cakes, quiches and fluffy scones.
+The bottomless, traditional and deluxe high teas can all be requested gluten-free.

 La Tortilleria

-Taco lovers rejoice – everything at Kensington institution La Tortilleria is gluten free.
-Have a Mexican street food feast with tacos, chilaquiles or vegan ceviche.
+Taco lovers rejoice – bar a few drinks, everything at Kensington institution La Tortilleria is gluten-free.
+Have a Mexican street food feast with tacos, chilaquiles or vegan tostadas.
 Don’t forget the margaritas!

 Spring Street Grocer

-Spring Street Grocer is your new favourite deli.
-Create your own cheese board with provisions like smoked salmon, prosciutto and brie, or select their pre-made platter with gluten-free crackers.
+Spring Street Grocer is about to be your new favourite deli.
+Create your own cheese board with a huge selection of charcuterie essentials.
+Or choose one of their pre-made platters with gluten-free options.
 Order ahead to collect in-store.

 Abla’s

 Taste the flavours of Lebanon at Carlton icon Abla’s.
-The falafel is a sure hit, with plenty of vegan options on the menu alongside kafta and skewers.
+The gluten-free falafel and crispy potatoes are a sure hit, and there's also plenty of vegan options on the menu alongside kafta and skewers.
 Order an abundant banquet to try it all.

 More of Melbourne's best eats